bilgino/angularforddd/README.md

 - It's modeled around protecting domain invariants, encapsulation and data integrity
 - All possible invariants must be satisfied for each state change, when one part is updated, other parts might also need to be updated
 - It validates all incoming actions and ensures that modifications don't contradict domain rules
-- The internal state can only be mutated by the public interface of the root aggregate to ensure a consistency enforcement boundary
+- The internal state can only be mutated by the public interface of the root aggregate
 - Objects from outside can't make changes to inside objects they can only change the root object
 - Each use case should have only one aggregate, but can use other aggregates to retrieve information
 - Multiple aggregates can reuse one value object